One of the most mysterious relics of the Armenian Church—a sacred object from the deepest roots of Christianity—is the Holy Lance of Keghart.

 Variously known as the “Holy Spear,” the “Spear of Destiny,” and the “Lance of Longinus,” there are several spears with a claim to be the “actual” Holy Lance.
 One of the most notable is on display at the Hofburg Palace in Vienna, Austria.

 Armenian tradition associates the Lance with St. Thaddeus: one of the original twelve disciples of Jesus, whose apostolic mission took him to Armenia in the first century A.D.
 He is considered to have brought the Lance with him to Armenia, where he introduced the Christian religion among the people, and even converted the royal princess Sandukht.
-St. Thaddeus and his fellow apostle St. Bartholomew are venerated as the “first enlighteners” of Armenia; their feast day in December is one of the occasions when the Holy Lance of Keghart is brought out among the public.
+St. Thaddeus and his fellow apostle St. Bartholomew are venerated as the “first enlighteners” of Armenia; their feast day around the turn of December is one of the occasions when the Holy Lance of Keghart is brought out among the public.

 The Lance in Armenia